Conveyancing enquiries are raised by the buyer’s solicitor before exchange of contracts.

 So, we’ve concluded that pre-contract enquiries drag on.
 We’ve concluded that knowledge is key.
 And we’ve concluded that even with that knowledge you are in the hands of others (particularly so when you are in a ‘chain’ as everyone’s enquiries need to be sorted before you can (all) exchange contracts.

 So, how can you relieve those frustrations?
-Well, chose the right solicitor is a good start (we would say that).
+Well, chose the right conveyancer is a good start (we would say that).
 At Qlaw, our client app gives you 24/7 access to your whole file so that you can see real time exactly what is going on with your conveyance.
 Few solicitors offer that level of transparency, so when you’re next choosing a solicitor, think hard about why you are going with the firm you do.
 We reckon knowledge really is key, and our clients agree.
 And, if you want total transparency not just with enquiries, but with everything else, perhaps give Qlaw a try next time you move…